tuanngocnguyen/moodle-search_elastic/README.md

 }

 </pre></code>

+By default the Elasticsearch service is available on: `http://localhost:9200`

+## Azure Elasticsearch Setup
+To use this plugin first you will need to setup an Elaticsearch service.

+To user Microsoft Azure to provide an Elasticsearch service for Moodle:
+`<insert Azure instructions>`

+## AWS Elasticsearch Setup
+To use this plugin first you will need to setup an Elaticsearch service.

+To use Amazon Webservices (AWS) to provide an Elasticsearch service for Moodle:
+1. Create an AWS account: [Account creation guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+2. Setup an Elasticsearch service: [AWS Elasticsearch setup guide](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html)

+## Moodle Plugin Installation
+Once you have setup an Elasticsearch service you can now install the Moodle plugin.

+These setup steps are the same regardless of how you have setup the Elasticsearch service.

+1. Get the code and copy/ install it to: `<moodledir>/search/engine/elastic`
+2. This plugin also depends on *local_aws* get the code from `https://github.com/catalyst/moodle-local_aws` and copy/ install it into `<moodledir>/local/aws` (This is required regardless of how your Elasticsearch service is being supplied.)
+3. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.

+## Moodle Plugin Setup
+Once you have setup an Elasticsearch service you can now configure the Moodle plugin.

+These setup steps are the same regardless of how you have setup the Elasticsearch service.

+1. Log into Moodle as an administrator
+2. Set up the plugin in *Site administration > Plugins > Search > Manage global search* by selecting *elastic* as the search engine.
+3. Configure the Elasticsearch plugin at: *Site administration > Plugins > Search > Elastic*
+4. Set *hostname* and *port* of your Elasticsearch server
+5. Optionally, change the *Request size* variable.
+Generally this can be left as is.
+Some Elasticsearch providers such as AWS have a limit on how big the HTTP payload can be.
+Therefore we limit it to a size in bytes.
+6. To create the index and populate Elasticsearch with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
+7. Enable Global search in *Site administration > Advanced features*

 ## File Indexing Support
 This plugin uses [Apache Tika](https://tika.apache.org/) for file indexing support.
 Tika parses files, extracts the text, and return it via a REST API.